 - Clean razor while shaving: Rinse the razor often while shaving for a cleaner and more even shave.

 - Apply moisturizer: Rinse skin thoroughly to remove shaving gel or cream.
 Then apply moisturizer within five minutes after shaving to seal in moisture.
 The moisturizer should have soothing, anti-inflammatory ingredients, nothing with potential irritants.
 Opt for aloe vera or shea butter.

-- Use natural disinfectants to treat ingrown hairs: If you have ingrown hairs, you can use olive, almond, or jojoba oil directly on the affected areas.
-Also, use natural disinfectants like tea tree oil or lavender essential oil as long as they are diluted to help reduce inflammation.
+- Use natural antiseptics to treat ingrown hairs: If you have ingrown hairs, you can use olive, almond, or jojoba oil directly on the affected areas.
+Also, use tea tree oil or lavender essential oil as long as they are diluted to help reduce inflammation.

 - Rinse and air-dry your razor.
 Don’t dry with a towel or tissue, which can damage the blade.